cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 This example demonstrates a Spark application performing streaming analysis, computing the centers of points from an input stream using the K-Means Clustering method.

-Data from a sample file is sent to CDAP by the external script *inject-data* to the *pointsStream*.
+Data from a sample file is sent to CDAP by a CDAP CLI command to the *pointsStream*.
 This data is processed by the ``PointsFlow``, which stores the points coordinates event in its entirety in *points*, an ObjectStore dataset.

 As these entries are created, they are taken up by the *SparkKMeansProgram*, which